On Maven*, GM's New Car-Share Service

 While GM has moved quickly into the car-share business, it is not the first automaker to do so.

-Daimler has Car2Go which rents cars by the hour in a dozen North American cities including Los Angeles and New York.
+Car2Go which rents cars by the hour in a dozen North American cities including Los Angeles and New York.

 All together, there are more than 25 car-share companies in the U.S. with Zipcar being the most well known.